DPO Symptoms: What to Expect From 1 to 12 Days Past Ovulation

 - Lower backaches

-Again, as you can see, these DPO symptoms are very common and are similar to the signs of the second part of your cycle, the luteal phase, or an upcoming period.
-So, you’ll have to wait a little longer until your body produces a significant amount of pregnancy hormone (hCG) before experiencing any sure symptoms of pregnancy.
+These DPO symptoms are very common and are similar to the signs of the second part of your cycle, the luteal phase, or an upcoming period.
+Even though hormonal changes like those seen in early pregnancy affect almost every system in your body, it’s still not time for a pregnancy test.
+You’ll have to wait a little longer until your body produces a significant amount of pregnancy hormone (hCG) before experiencing any sure symptoms of pregnancy.

 Days 12-14 past ovulation (12-14 DPO)